longshorej/semalock/README.md

 ### 0.3.1 - 2020-02-25

-* Fix a compilation error on x86
+* Fix a compilation error on x86 - thanks to @unpluggedcoder

 ### 0.3.0 - 2019-09-13